maggergm/random-password-generator/README.md

 - Easy to use.

 ## Installation
 No installation required.
-Just download the `passwordgen` and `password_strength.py` files and include them in your project.
+Just download the `passwordgen` and `password_strength` files and include them in your project.

 ## Usage